vmware-tanzu/community-edition/addons/maintainer-docs/content/creation/overlays.md

 ## Example Usage

+Instructions for how to write overlays are outside the scope of this guide.
+Full tutorials and examples are available at the [ytt](https://carvel.dev/ytt/) site.
+However, here is an example of using overlays to modify the namespace that cert-manager uses.

 1. Create the following three overlay files to modify the various places in the cert-manager manifest where the namespace is referenced.
 This example could use just one overlay, but it's convenient to have things separated at times.

     ```shell